skip main menu

 • Reconstructing the look and feel of the site with cascading style sheets.

-• Defining text sizes that can be modified by the user.
+• Defining text sizes that can be controlled by the user.

 • Creating new CSS drop-down menus.